microbus-io/fabric/docs/structure/examples-directory.md

 It only takes a few steps to add SQL support to a microservice.

 Step 1: Edit `service.yaml` to define a SQL database.
-In this example case we name a `mariadb` database `Maria`.
+In this example case we name a MariaDB database `Maria`.

 ```yaml
 databases: